 Schedule/Hours: The practicum placement consists of 224 hours for Practicum I (SWK 330) and 224 hours for Practicum II (SWK 432).
 This averages out to 16 hours per week for both semesters.
 Students are required to record completed hours on official weekly time sheets, which must be signed by the Practicum Instructor and student, and turned in to the Director of Field Education/Liaison on a weekly basis via IPT.
 Students and Practicum Instructors will identify the schedule of days and times the student will be in Practicum at the agency.
 This agreed-upon schedule will be indicated on the Practicum Placement Confirmation form.
 Students are not to work less than four-hour segments and should work during regular agency office hours.
 The Practicum student should generally work during the same schedule or shift as the Practicum Instructor.
 Therefore, if a Practicum Instructor typically works weekdays, 8am-5pm, then the social work student should not regularly work evenings if there are no qualified social work supervisors on duty during this time.

-Other PracticumPracticum Hour Information:
+Other Practicum Hour Information:

-All 224 practicumPracticum hours must be completed within the semester the student is enrolled in Field I or Field II.
+All 224 Practicum hours must be completed within the semester the student is enrolled in Field I or Field II.
 Thus, students will not be able to make up missed hours once the semester has ended.

 Students are not able to finish their placement early by accumulating excesses hours through the course of the semester.